Interventional-Genomics-Unit/CrisprScoringHub/README.md

-# Azimuth_updated
+# CrisprScoringHub
-retrained azimuth/doench scoring model using python 3
+Popular crispr scoring methods updated to python 3 for convienent use